samsuh/2026-journal/README.md

 - ThreeJS - Debug UI section
 - DJ - Record a 30 minute set
 - Look into a vacation.
 - Music making - recreate a single loop just to have done it.
 Stretch goal is to make an ABAC loop sequence.
+- Start looking into seting up Reaper

 ## 2/18/26 - Wednesday